BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, ferry terminal, and major hotels, offering a convenient option for shorter trips or when you don't want to drive.
-They are a good choice for evening transport or if you've been enjoying some of the local 'Hinano' beer.
+Taxis are readily available, especially around the ferry terminal, hotels, and major tourist areas.
+They are a convenient option for direct transfers or when you don't want to drive.

 Local Buses (Le Truck)